lara-kassab/structured-matrix-completion-IRLS/README.txt

 [To run Structured sIRLS]
-1. Use sIRLS_synthetic.m to run Structured sIRLS on synthetically generated data.
+1. Use structured_sIRLS_synthetic.m to run Structured sIRLS on synthetically generated data.

-2. Use sIRLS_user.m to run Structured sIRLS on user inputted data.
+2. Use structured_sIRLS_user.m to run Structured sIRLS on user inputted data.
      i) Create an input data matrix M.mat which has the following format:
     "The matrix M.mat has 3 columns.
 The first two columns denote the row-index and column-index.
      The last column has the values of matrix M at the row-column indices specified in the first two columns."